|

 Aidan Baker and Tim Hecker.

-Trinity (Die Stadt, 2008) and Trinitarian (Important, 2008) contain two sides, one per composer.
+Trinity (Die Stadt, 2008) and Trinitarian (Important, 2008)

 Nadja's Desire In Uneasiness (Crucial Blast, 2008) added a real drummer

-and a Helios Creed-like space guitar.
+and a Helios Creed-like space guitar, but each of the three monoliths du jour

-The amount of released clearly took a (heavy) toll on their quality and originality (both rapidly tending to zero).
+The amount of releases clearly took a (heavy) toll on the quality and

-Reviewers of new Nadja or Baker releases started simply photocopying old reviews.
+Reviewers of new Nadja or Baker releases started simply photocopying

 The split album Primitive North (Robotic Empire, 2009) contains

-languid, abstract free-jazz jams
+languid, abstract free-jazz jams a` la Necks

-(sometimes with chamber instruments)
+(sometimes with chamber instruments) on

 Arc (Arcolepsy, 2000),